TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/TestViaEndpoint/readme.md

 ### The Flow

 If you go inside the app, you can see in flow we have 4 activities (Query,Insert, Update and Delete) that perform some operations.
-Also in flow we have Log Message and Return activity for getting the output.
+Also in flow we have Log Message to log the output and Return activity for getting the output.

 ![Sample Response](../../../import-screenshots/Onpremise_Postgresql/9.jpg)